-Dimensions • The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource.
 T2: Thunderbird Fm.
-GT Zone within T1, grade criteria HM >7.5-10%, >6m width, <6m internal waste, marked change in HM grade at boundary Domain boundaries are guided by grade rules; however, geological continuity overrides grade rules where necessary.
-It is useful to note, however, that primary HM% (and SL% and OS%) is a physical characteristic of the geological units related to unit deposition.
+GT Zone within T1, grade criteria HM >7.5-10%, >6mwidth, <6m internal waste, marked change in HM grade at boundary Domain boundaries are guided by grade rules; however, geological continuity overrides grade rules where necessary.
+It is useful to note, however, that primaryHM% (and SL% and OS%) is a physical characteristic of the geological units related to unit deposition.
 There is good confidence in the geological interpretation of the deposit.
 Logged data from 670 drill holes as well as surface geology has been used to develop the interpretation and this is supported by HM%, slimes% and oversize% assays.
-The result is excellent geological (and grade) continuity in the model (see diagrams above), as expected for this style of HM deposit.
-The resource T1 domain imposes an approximate 1-2% HM cut-off on the resource, and at its upper boundary corresponds closely with a natural geological boundary (between Melligo and Thunderbird Formations).
+Theresult is excellent geological (and grade) continuity in the model (see diagrams above), as expected for this style of HM deposit.
+The resource T1 domain imposes an approximate 1-2% HM cut-off on the resource, and at its upper boundary corresponds closely with a natural geologicalboundary (between Melligo and Thunderbird Formations).
 This allows higher cut-off grades (e.g. 3% as reported) to be applied, and as such any change to this boundary is unlikely to significantly affect the Mineral Resource as reported.
+Dimensions • The extent and variability of the Mineral Resource expressedas length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource.
 At 3% HM cut-off the resource block model covers an area about 8km long by 3km to 6.5km wide, and remains open in all directions.
 The mineralisation occurs as a thick, broad anticlinal sheet-like body striking northwest, extending from surface to a maximum depth of up to 136m.
-For the main body of the resource (i.e. excluding small isolated pods of mineralisation) the average mineralised thickness is 42m (range 2m to 85m).
+For the main body of the resource (i.e. excluding small isolated pods of mineralisation) the average depth to the top of mineralisation is 24m (range 0m to 84m) and the average mineralised thicknessis 42m (range 2m to 85m).
 The dip of the deposit changes from flat to low angle along the north-eastern flank, to 4 degrees along the south-western flank, resulting in around 31% of the total resource area occurring within 6m of surface.
 At 7.5% HM cut-off the resource block model covers an area about 8km long by 2.5km to 6.5km wide, and remains open to the north and south.
-The mineralisation follows the dip of the resource above 3% HM but strikes north-south, extending from surf , 16m (range 1m to 46m).
-Approximately 28% of the >7.5% HM resource area is within 15m of surface Estimation and modelling techniques • The nature and appropriateness of the estimation technique(s) applied and key assumptions, including treatment of extreme grade values, domaining, interpolation parameters and maximum distance of extrapolation from data points.
+The mineralisationfollows the dip of the resource above 3% HM but strikes north-south, extending from surface to a maximum depth of 124m.
+For the main body of the resource (i.e. excluding small isolated pods of mineralisation) the average depth to the top of mineralisation is 35m (range 0m to 90m) and the average mineralised thickness is 16m (range 1m to 46m).
+Approximately 28% of the >7.5% HM resource area is within 15m of surface Estimation and modelling techniques • The nature and appropriateness of the estimation technique(s) applied and key assumptions, including treatment of extreme grade values, domaining, interpolationparameters and maximum distance of extrapolation from data points.
 If a computer assisted estimation method was chosen include a description of computer software and parameters used.
-Heavy mineral (HM), slimes and oversize quantities were estimated using ordinary kriging (OK) into blocks of 50m East by 200m North by 3m RL.
+Heavy mineral (HM), slimes and oversize quantities were estimated using ordinarykriging (OK) into blocks of 50m East by 200m North by 3m RL.
 Zircon, HiTi leucoxene, leucoxene, ilmenite and 'other' material percentages were estimated using inverse distance (ID) into the parent blocks.
 Block dimensions were selected from kriging neighbourhood analysis and reflect the variability of the deposit and the model's practicality for future mine planning.
 Sub-cells to a minimum dimension of 50m E by 50m N by 0.5m RL were used to represent